 There are a few different types of pet insurance plans available.

-This is the most popular type of policy.
-It helps cover various medical expenses for your pet, including vet bills, medication, preventative care, and more.
+- Comprehensive Pet Insurance Coverage: This is the most popular type of policy.
+It helps cover various medical expenses for your pet, including vet bills, medication, preventative care, etc.

-This type of policy helps cover the costs of routine care, like vaccinations, teeth cleaning, and more.
-This might be a good option if you want to supplement your comprehensive coverage or if you’re on a budget.
+- Routine Care Coverage: This type of policy helps cover the costs of routine care, like vaccinations, teeth cleaning, and more.
+This might be a good option if you want to supplement your comprehensive coverage or are on a budget.

-This coverage covers both accidents and illness but does not cover wellness and routine checkups.
+- Accident and Illness Coverage: This coverage covers accidents and illness but does not cover wellness and routine check-ups.

-This type of policy helps pay for care like vaccinations and check-ups.
+- Wellness Coverage: This policy helps pay for care like vaccinations and check-ups.
 However, it does not cover accidents or illnesses.